Introduction

 GIBCA utilizes a diverse array of venues throughout Gothenburg, from established cultural institutions to repurposed industrial spaces and public areas.
 This distributed approach encourages visitors to explore different parts of the city and experience art in varied contexts.

 The biennial's main hub is Röda Sten Konsthall, a former boiler house converted into a contemporary art center located beneath the iconic Älvsborg Bridge.
-Other significant venues include Göteborgs Konsthall, Gothenburg Museum of Art, and various alternative spaces that change with each edition.
-Public art installations and interventions also extend into parks, squares, and unexpected urban locations.
+With its massive turbine hall and raw industrial aesthetic, Röda Sten provides a distinctive backdrop for large-scale installations and immersive works.
+Other significant venues include Göteborgs Konsthall, a modernist exhibition space in the city center; Gothenburg Museum of Art, with its collection of Nordic and international art; and Världskulturmuseet (Museum of World Culture), which brings global perspectives to the biennial.

 Key People